Ypsilenna/ypsilenna.github.io/_artworks/2022-025-marcoulitta-art-nouveau.md

 thumbnail: /static/image/thumbnails/2022-025.png
 cover: /static/image/artworks/2022-025.jpg
 stamp: 9967
+ogimage: /static/image/thumbnails/2022-025.png
+ogdesc: Marcoulitta in the style of Art Nouveau (...)
 ---
 Marcoulitta in the style of Art Nouveau.
 Until this point she was supposed to have a different outfit, but blue fits her more.